Ek Tha Tiger (soundtrack): Reception

 The soundtrack received positive reviews.
 Indo-Asian News Service posting on CNN-IBN also rated the album a 4 out of 5, noting it "offers the listener the romantic and action of the [film], with an entertaining array of sounds".
 Purva Desai of The Times of India and Devesh Sharma of Filmfare also gave the soundtrack a 4 out of 5, noting it as an improvement over the soundtracks of Salman Khan and Kabir Khan's previous films.
 They also praised the composers for their contemporary focus.

 Joginder Tuteja of Bollywood Hungama gave the album 3.5/5 and wrote "[it] is good, though one expected it to have gone all the way.
 [Nothing] puts you off, but the overall sound of the album remains more or less consistent".
 In contrast, Vipin Nair of Music Aloud described it as a "middling score" and rated 5.5 out of 10.
 Karthik Srinivasan of Milliblog criticised the soundtrack saying "this is not a tiger – only a cat".

 Chart performance

 The film's theme song, "Mashallah" topped several music charts throughout August and continued ten weeks till the end of its theatrical run.
 The song won the People's Choice Awards for Favourite Song of 2012.

+Legacy

+The song "Saiyaara", composed by Sen and written by Munir, later inspired the title of a 2025 romantic drama produced by Yash Raj Films, which went on to become one of the most successful films of the year.